alan-turing-institute/Palaeoanalytics/docs/user-guide/dashboard.md

 ### 2. Distributions

 Numerical exploration of the assemblage.
 A filter at the top of the page (surface type and calibration method) applies to every chart below it.

-- Histograms of `technical_length`, `technical_width`, `total_area`, `aspect_ratio`
-- Length × width scatter, colored by surface type
-- Scars per dorsal surface — histogram
-- `scar_complexity` histogram with the mean line overlaid
-- Vertical vs horizontal symmetry scatter, with the 0.95–1.0 "near-perfect" zone shaded
-- `voronoi_num_cells` histogram

-Every chart has Plotly's built-in toolbar — hover over a chart to find the camera icon and download a PNG of just that chart.
+The page is organised into five thematic tabs:

+**Size & shape.** Raincloud of `aspect_ratio` by surface, lollipop of `perimeter` per lithic, length × width scatter (colored by surface type), and a convex-hull-area vs. total-area scatter for shape regularity.

+**Symmetry.** Two paired charts on dorsal surfaces only:
+- *Signed asymmetry scatter* — horizontal vs. vertical bias of each dorsal centroid.
+Right of the y-axis = right-leaning, above x-axis = top-heavy.
+(0, 0) is perfect symmetry.
+- *Paired ECDFs* — cumulative distribution of vertical and horizontal symmetry scores.
+Each dot is one lithic; hover for the image ID.

+**Scars.** Four sections built around the relationships your statistical analyses validated as informative:
+- *Scarring relationships* — scars-per-dorsal and coverage-% scatters against dorsal area, with a linear fit and red halos on lithics > 2 SD from the trend.
+- *Scar complexity* — population histogram alongside a per-lithic strip plot (lithics ordered by median complexity).
+- *Scar size & shape* — paired ECDFs of per-scar `total_area` (log-x) and `aspect_ratio`.
+- *Scar-size variability* — coefficient-of-variation vs. count, separating monotonous from mixed-strategy reduction.

+**Spatial.** Voronoi cell-count and convex-hull metrics for dorsal surfaces.

+**Cortex.** Distribution of `cortex_percentage` and presence/absence by surface.

+Every chart that identifies a specific lithic starts its tooltip with `Lithic: <image_id>` on the first line, and every analytical chart carries an `About this plot` expander with a plain-English description of what the visualisation shows and how to read it.
+Plotly's built-in toolbar (camera icon on hover) downloads any chart as a PNG.

 ### 3. Per-Lithic Detail